edisonxiang/perf/docs/proposals/perf.md

 ### Performance Test Deployment
 <img src="../images/perf/perf-deploy-type.png">

+## Requirements

+To run KubeEdge performance you need a Kubernetes cluster for running all your KubeEdge Nodes and a dedicated machine for a KubeEdge Edge Controller and Cloud hub.
+KubeEdge Cloud machine has to be directly routable from KubeEdge Nodes.
+You also need an access to some Docker repository.

 Every running KubeEdge Performance Test setup looks like the following:

 1. A real K8S Cluster that has master and nodes.